Today, I will tell you about the cold working process and its working in detail. In the last article, I discussed Hot Working Process in detail.

 Generally, cold extrusion requires a huge amount of force as compared with the hot extrusion process.
-Usually, cold extrusion increases the strength of metal, provides a smooth finishing.
+Usually, cold extrusion increases the strength of metal and provides a smooth finish.
 The materials produced by this method are fire extinguisher cases, shock absorber cylinders, etc.

 Cold Drawing is also a forming method used to reduce cross-section and increase the length of metal stock.
 This process uses tensile forces to stretch the workpiece.
 In this process, the workpiece with a large cross-section area is forced to pass through a die with a small cross-section.

 This deforms the metal piece by reducing the cross-section area and increasing the length of the metal piece.
-And, this process is carried out below the recrystallization temperature that is room temperature.
+And, this process is carried out below the recrystallization temperature which is room temperature.

 Cold drawing provides a material with a bright and polished finish, enhanced mechanical properties, and uniform dimensional tolerance.
 The material produced steel bars & wires.

 In simple words bending means the deformation of metal over an axis.
-It is usually used to produce U-shaped, V-shaped materials.
+It is usually used to produce U-shaped and V-shaped materials.

 Cold Working Process: